-FIITJEE Long Term Classroom Program Students achieve phenomenal results in CBSE Class X Board 2023 | www.lokmattimes.com
+FIITJEE Long Term Classroom Program Students Achieve Phenomenal Results in CBSE Class X Board 2023 | www.lokmattimes.com

 With this, the crowning accomplishment is that in the debut year of FIITJEE Global School, the school has produced marvelous Class X results.
 The magnificent achievements made by its students in their first big exam are as follows –

-In addition to that, several students scored above 95 per cent and 90 per cent, with a significant number of students securing over 90 per cent overall.
+In addition to that, several students scored above 95% and 90%, with a significant number of students securing over 90% overall.

 FIITJEE strives to provide its students with a transformational education, helping them excel in competitive and board exams.
 FIITJEE is proud that the dedication and hard work of its students have resulted in remarkable scores, showcasing their exceptional aptitude and preparation for the board exams.